Nico-GS/Mediscreen/README.md

 <h4>MongoDB</h4>
 Download MongoDB : https://www.mongodb.com/try/download/community
 <br/>
-Simply create a "mediscreen" database with the MongoDB Compass tool
+Simply create a "mediscreen" database with the MongoDB Compass tool or use this command line : <code>use mediscreen</code>

 <br/>